MariusUntaru/train-traveling-app/README.md

 A full report of the project can be found in the pdf attached to this repository where a more in-depth look into the sections of the project is presented.

-Also a list with the links of all the repositories where the app has been developed can be found in "Reposistory links.txt.
+Also a list with the links of all the repositories where the app has been developed can be found in "Repository links.txt.